 I love decorating for Halloween, but let’s face it.
 Decorations can get expensive if you have a theme or specific look that you’re trying to create.
 That’s why I use a couple of framed printables to add to the scene.

 Printables are a really easy way to pull in some of those concepts that you are incorporating into your design space without spending much money – if any – on decorations.

-The following is a collection of links to some free printables that I’ve discovered over the past few years.
+The following is a collection of links to some scary and creepy art printables that I’ve discovered over the past few years.
+These could come in handy if you’re hosting a halloween party.
 If you visit the pages listed, please let them know I set ya.

 Starting off is a little fun subway art-like showcase of all words relating to the holiday.
 Eye Candy Creative Studio created this one.